TheDanielPBerry/Simple-Reverse-HTTP-Proxy/README.md

 # Simple Reverse HTTP Proxy

-Allow url requests to the same host be routed to different ports based on their paths
+Allow http requests to the same host be routed to different ports on the same host based on their url path
-**Not recommended for Use in Production  **
+**Not recommended for Use in Production**
 Example:
 ```
 https://localhost/survey/home?color=red